solangegueiros/rsk-tutorials/en/wallets/wallet.md

 For more information, check [RSKIP57](https://github.com/rsksmart/RSKIPs/blob/master/IPs/RSKIP57.md).

-# Get R-BTC
+# Get RBTC

-The Smart Bitcoin (R-BTC) is the token used to pay for the execution of transactions in RSK.
+The Smart Bitcoin (RBTC) is the token used to pay for the execution of transactions in RSK.

 **Mainnet**

-For the RSK Mainnet, get R-BTC from [an exchange](https://www.rsk.co/#exchanges-rsk).
+For the RSK Mainnet, get RBTC from [an exchange](https://www.rsk.co/#exchanges-rsk).

 **Testnet**

-For the RSK Testnet, get tR-BTC from this [faucet](https://faucet.testnet.rsk.co/).
+For the RSK Testnet, get tRBTC from this [faucet](https://faucet.testnet.rsk.co/).